FDM Desk

 3. Print a 20mm calibration cube.
 Measure all sides.
 Adjust flow ratio if any dimension is more than 0.15mm off.

 4. Print the first real part with the chosen settings.
-Inspect for stringing — only retune retraction if it’s clearly excessive.
+Inspect for stringing; only retune retraction if it’s clearly excessive, following the stringing and retraction tuning guide.

 That’s it.
 Twenty minutes of setup time saves a week of “why is my filament printing badly.”